abadid/cmsc424-spring2023/project2/README.md

 having count(*) <= 5;
 ```

-Why doesn't this query work for all cases?
-Explain.
-Include the explaination as a comment on the queries.py file.

 Modify the above query to produce the correct output.
-You can only use additional subqueries; however, you may not use any other tables.
+You can only use additional predicates and subqueries; however, you may not use any other tables.
 Order of the output does not matter.

 **Q4 (22pt)**.[Trigger]